emdgroup/mtrust-imp-kit/README.md

 - Flutter SDK installed on your system.
 - Basic knowledge of Flutter development.
-- Access to the M-Trust IMP-Reader hardware, or use the `mtrust_virtual_strategy` for development without the hardware.
+- Access to the M-Trust IMP-Reader hardware, or use the `mtrust_urp_virtual_strategy` for development without the hardware.

 ## Getting started